nchong/nchong.github.io/talks/PLDI-20June2018/script.md

 ---

 The counterexample is the screenshot on the right-hand side.
-In fact, Memalloy can produce multiple counterexamples for this particular problem (See Appendix B of the [extended version our paper](https://johnwickerson.github.io/transactions/artifacts/companion/extended_PLDI18.pdf)).
+In fact, Memalloy can produce multiple counterexamples for this particular problem (See Appendix B of the [extended version of our paper](https://johnwickerson.github.io/transactions/artifacts/companion/extended_PLDI18.pdf)).

 You can replicate this counterexample yourself using our artifact: <https://johnwickerson.github.io/transactions/>